 Photography by Jason Dodd

-In her academic work, Claire works primarily in philosophical aesthetics.
+In her philosophical work, Claire works primarily in aesthetics.
 Her research focuses on issues pertaining to creativity, art production, and medium-specificity.
 In particular, she is interested in questions that arise around "automatic", or labour-saving, ways to produce images, such as photography.
 Alongside her research activities, Claire teaches Foundation Art and Design at Kaplan International College London, and has worked as an Art History and Drawing Tutor at Sutton College and a Graduate Teaching Assistant at the University of Kent where she taught on modules including: 'Drawing: History and Practice' and 'Introduction to Aesthetics'.
 She is also one of the current editors of the peer-reviewed journal Debates in Aesthetics.